If you're anything like me, you love your olive oil.

 Beyond enhancing the taste of your dishes, olive oil also sports an impressive array of purported health benefits.

-In this post, let’s talk about the many uses of olive oil and how it might benefit your health.
+In this post, let's talk about the many uses of olive oil – even beyond the culinary – and how the golden oil might benefit your health.

 To put it simply: olive oil is a liquid fat pressed from whole olives and commonly used in cooking.
 Initially, its utility was in oil for lamps, but olive oil also finds use in soaps, pharmaceuticals, religious ceremonies, and more.

-In fact, for Mediterranean cuisine, it’s one of the three core or trinity ingredients of their cuisine (the others being wheat and grapes).
+In fact, for Mediterranean cuisine, it's one of the three core or trinity ingredients of the cuisine (the other pillars being wheat and grapes).

 To this day, the Mediterranean region remains the top producer of olive oil – with Spain leading the pack.
 However, olives are now grown all over the world.